M64GitHub/libtsprites/README.md

 The method `ImportFromFile()` is used for import, and `Print()` is used to print it on screen.

-Sprites can be created by using `catimg` utility (https://github.com/posva/catimg).
+Sprites can be created by using the `catimg` utility (https://github.com/posva/catimg).
 Simply redirect it's output to a file.

 When a `TSprite` is imported, it is being rewritten into internal datastructures,